jingyiwu99/jingyiwu99.github.io/_pages/about.md

 Language as a Window into Human Mind
 ------
 A long-standing question in cognitive science concerns the relationship between language and thought: does language shape the structure of human mental representations, or does it instead reflect pre-existing conceptual organization in the mind?
-The latter possibility would arise if combinatorial conceptual representations preexisted language, which emerged as a mechanism for communicating those thoughts.
+The latter possibility would arise if combinatorial conceptual representations predate language, with language emerging as a system for communicating those pre-existing thoughts.
 If this is true, we would expect to find parallel patterns across both linguistic and non-linguistic forms of cognition, such as visual perception.
 My research focuses on event representation in language and vision.
-I was recently invited to give a talk about my research in Harvard LangCog Seminar ([abstract](https://sites.harvard.edu/langcog/)) .<br>
+And I was recently invited to give a talk about this research in Harvard LangCog Seminar.
+Please find the abstract [here](https://sites.harvard.edu/langcog/).<br>

 **Wu, J.**, Xu, E., Bitterman, E.B., Tenenbaum, J.B., Hartshorne, J.K., Gao, T. (2026).
 Is Language a Window into the Human Mind?
 The Same Latent Features Guide Categorization in Language and Vision. [[link]](http://jingyiwu99.github.io/files/Language_as_window_WuEtAl., 2026.pdf)<br>